open-contracting/deploy/docs/develop/update/mysql.rst

 The configuration file will be in the ``/etc/mysql/conf.d`` directory on the server.

+.. _mysql-backups:

 Set up backups
 --------------

 #.
 Create and configure an :ref:`S3 backup bucket<aws-s3-bucket>`
 #.
 Configure the :doc:`AWS CLI<awscli>`
 #.
-Set ``mysql.backup.location`` in the server's Pillar file, for example:
+In the server's Pillar file, set ``mysql.backup.location`` to a bucket and prefix, for example:

    .. code-block:: yaml
       :emphasize-lines: 3

       mysql:
         backup:
-          location: ocp-redmine-backups/database
+          location: ocp-coalition-backup/database

 #. :doc:`Deploy the service<../../deploy/deploy>`